Vyral/mark-callender/_posts/2022-06-01-how-increased-interest-rates-affect-buyers.md

 I received a lot of questions about the rise in interest rates and the market shift that’s happening as a result.
 This will mostly affect buyers, but it is starting to impact sellers, too.
 With interest rates climbing, many buyers are focusing on that increase.
 However, 5.5% is still a great rate historically speaking.
 If you’re thinking about buying a home, I want to bring up a few things you might not have thought of.&nbsp;

-For one, **these increased interest rates mean that you have less competition.** You may not see as many multiple offers.
+For one, **these increased interest rates mean that you have less competition.** You may not see as many multiple-offer situations.
 I’ve had a few buyers who’ve gotten their offers accepted recently because of this reduced competition.&nbsp;

 {% include pullquote.html %}